leenux/SuperMate/README.md

 /run if hasBestial() and cd("Bestial Wrath") and petCombat and tarh>0.8 then c("Bestial Wrath") end

-/run if buffed("Feign Death") then unbuff("Feign Death") end /run if isTargetOfTarget and isBoss and cd("Feign Death") then c("Feign Death") elseif not cd("Feign Death") and icd("Limited Invulnerability Potion") then RunLine("/use Limited Invulnerability Potion") else c("Disengage") end
+/run if buffed("Feign Death") then unbuff("Feign Death") end /run if isTargetOfTarget and isBoss then if cd("Feign Death") then c("Feign Death") elseif icd("Limited Invulnerability Potion") then RunLine("/use Limited Invulnerability Potion") else c("Disengage") end end
 /run if melee and isTargetOfTarget and not isBoss then c("Disengage") end /run if melee and imm and cd("Mongoose Bite") then c("Mongoose Bite") end /run if melee and swinged and cd("Raptor Strike") then c("Raptor Strike") end